wandb/weave/docs/docs/guides/tracking/tracing.md

 Tracing is a powerful feature in Weave that allows you to track the inputs and outputs of functions seamlessly.
 Follow these steps to get started:

-To track specific functions, decorate them with @weave.op().
+To track specific functions, decorate them with `@weave.op()`.
 This decorator tells Weave to monitor the inputs, outputs, and any code changes for the function.
 Now, every call to this function will be tracked and logged.
-Additionally, weave tracks how functions relate by keeping track of parent and children calls and building a trace tree.
+Additionally, weave tracks how functions relate by keeping track of parent and child calls and building a trace tree.

 ```python
 # highlight-next-line